NexilFromNullFrame/XLaunch/README.md

 # Features
 Allows importing Genuine Xbox Live®️ Accounts to the Launcher! if You do not have an Xbox Live®️ Account You can Make a Custom Account With A:
--Custom Icon
+- Custom Icon
--Custom Name
+- Custom Name
--Custom Achievement Score
+- Custom Achievement Score
 Allows Creating Games and "Shell" Games
-=As Long as you Have The Following
+= As Long as you Have The Following
--Game/App Icon (.png or .jpeg ONLY)
+- Game/App Icon (.png or .jpeg ONLY)
--Game/App Name
+- Game/App Name
--Game Shortcut or Executable's Path (Optional for Shell Games Which have no Function) You Can Make a Game Shortcut on the "My games & apps" App on the Dashboard AFTER creating an account
+- Game Shortcut or Executable's Path (Optional for Shell Games Which have no Function) You Can Make a Game Shortcut on the "My games & apps" App on the Dashboard AFTER creating an account

 # Notice